 In 2003, the European Union (EU) accused the Cuban government of "continuing flagrant violation of human rights and fundamental freedoms".

-Oil exploration in 2005 by the US Geological Survey revealed that the North Cuba Basin could produce about 4.6 billion barrels to 9.3 billion barrels of oil.
+In 2005, oil exploration by the US Geological Survey revealed that the North Cuba Basin could produce about 4.6 billion to 9.3 billion barrels of oil.

 In July 2006, Fidel Castro suffered a serious gastrointestinal illness.

-In 2006, Cuba started to test-drill the North Cuba Basin locations for possible oil exploitation.
+In 2006, Cuba started to test-drill these locations for possible oil exploitation.

-In 2006, despite less than half of the population identifying as Catholic, Roman Catholicism remained the dominant faith in Cuba.
+In 2006, less than half of the Cuban population identified as Catholic, but it remained the dominant faith.

 In February 2008, Fidel Castro resigned as President of the State Council.

-In 2008, Fidel Castro retired after 49 years in power, and Raúl Castro was elected as his successor.
+In 2008, Fidel Castro retired after 49 years, and Raúl Castro was elected his successor.

-In 2008, Raúl Castro began enacting agrarian reforms to boost food production, as at that time 80% of food was imported.
+In 2008, Raúl Castro began enacting agrarian reforms to boost food production, as 80% of food was being imported at that time.

 In 2008, the European Union (EU) and Cuba agreed to resume full relations and cooperation activities.